LoginRadius/engineering-portal/content/identity/what-is-single-sign-on/index.md

 **5. How can I get SSO for my OTT platform?**

+What is sso integration and how can i get it for my OTT platform?
 SSO integration can be done through a cloud-based CIAM solution like LoginRadius.
 The cutting-edge CIAM helps OTT platforms to deliver a seamless user experience across multiple touchpoints.
 [Read more.](https://www.loginradius.com/blog/identity/how-ciam-helps-ott-platforms-scale-million-viewers/)

 **6. What is the Single Sign-On (SSO) protocol?**